auteenie/bon-voyage/README.md

 ## 🚀 Mission statement

 Our application, ***Bon Voyage!*** is for explorers who are eager to see the world.
 It allows users to collect digital passport stamps, discover new countries, and plan future adventures.
-With Bon Voyage, travelers can track where they've been and dream up their next destination.
+With *Bon Voyage!*, travelers can track where they've been and dream up their next destination.

 ## 👾 API & React Router